 The shift, or transition, to a low-carbon world is gaining momentum.
 The number of countries and companies that have made commitments to transition their activities to net zero emissions has increased dramatically.
-Indeed, 90% of global gross domestic product (GDP) is now covered by these commitments.
+Indeed, 90% of global GDP is now covered by these commitments.

 The level of climate preparedness within emerging and frontier economies varies widely but overall is very low.
 Many of these economies are currently more dependent on fossil fuel use than developed ones, which means that in the race to reach net zero emissions, the playing field isn’t level.